wolf-plugins/wolf-lfo/README.md

 This project is currently abandoned.

-I recommend using BShapr instead: https://github.com/sjaehn/BShapr
+If you want a similar plugin, I highly recommend using [B.Shapr](https://github.com/sjaehn/BShapr) by [sjaehn](https://github.com/sjaehn) instead.